Vivian Street

 Vivian Street is a mostly one-way arterial road in central Wellington, New Zealand.
 It forms a part of the country's State Highway 1 network.

 Since March 2007, Vivian Street's one-way direction has flowed east-bound, following the completion of the Wellington Inner City Bypass through Te Aro.

 Red-light district

 The street was part of Wellington's red-light district, particularly in its western half around the junction of Cuba Street, during most of the 20th century.
 It contained strip joints, peep shows and illegal brothels.
-During WW1 the area was known as Gallipoli due to the number of soldiers visiting the area.
-With the decriminalisation of prostitution in the early 21st century, Vivian Street's 'reputation' is undergoing a revival, with the recent opening of Il Bordello Gentlemen's Club, and the reopening of the Liks Bar.
-Between these two establishments is a live music venue for underground musicians and other emerging artists of New Zealand, Valve Bar.
+During World War I the area was known as Gallipoli due to the number of soldiers visiting the area.
+With the decriminalisation of prostitution in the early 21st century, Vivian Street's 'reputation' is undergoing a revival.